tomatrow/sveltekit-adapter-wordpress-shortcode/readme.md

 svelte_kit_shortcode("svelte-kit-shortcode");
 ```

+You can choose the path by setting `indexPath` in the adapter config.

 ### Example `app.html`

 Wrap the parts of your template that you want added to the shortcode.

 ```html
 <!DOCTYPE html>